pgbouncer/pgbouncer/doc/config.md

 - The average size of a query is 5kB
 - `pkt_buf` parameter is set to the default of 4096 (4kB)

-Then PgBouncer needs at most the following amount of memory to handle these prepared statements:
+Then, PgBouncer needs at most the following amount of memory to handle these prepared statements:

 200 x 5kB + 1000 x 4 x 4kB = ~17MB of memory.